Theodor Fliedner

 Theodor Fliedner (21 January 1800 – 4 October 1864) was a German Lutheran minister and founder of Lutheran deaconess training.
-In 1836, he founded Kaiserswerther Diakonie, a hospital and deaconess training center.
-Together with his wives Friederike Münster and Caroline Bertheau, he is regarded as the renewer of the apostolic deaconess ministry.
-His work in nursing was pioneering for Florence Nightingale, who spent a few months in Kaiserswerth in 1850.
+In 1836, he and Friederike Fliedner founded the Kaiserswerther Diakonie, a hospital and deaconess training center.
+They and Caroline Bertheau, are regarded as the renewers of the apostolic deaconess ministry.
+Their work in nursing was pioneering for Florence Nightingale, who spent a few months in Kaiserswerth in 1850.